TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 To avoid interfering ukijumuisha other GUI tests, all GUI objects must be destroyed na deleted by the end of the test.
-The Tk root created kwenye a setUpX function should be destroyed kwenye the corresponding tearDownX and the module ama kundi attribute deleted.
+The Tk root created kwenye a setUpX function should be destroyed kwenye the corresponding tearDownX na the module ama kundi attribute deleted.
 Others widgets should descend kutoka the single root na the attributes deleted BEFORE root is destroyed.
 See https://bugs.python.org/issue20567.